 When I look at my own social activities online, the common thread across the ones that I visit most frequently is that they are places where I consistently find I can learn something.
 Not just find information—Google does just fine for that—but truly expand my knowledge in a way that is meaningful to me.
 And this generally means that I can engage in a learning conversation.
 Whether I choose to or not, I can respond.
 I can engage and contribute.

-This may seem like an obvious point—particularly to readers here—but as I scan what I am able to of the content out there on topics like social media ROI, the business value of social media, social media marketing, and social commerce, I find that meaningful discussions of learning as a value generator within social media environments are few and far between.
+All of this may seem like an obvious point—particularly to readers here—but as I scan what I am able to of the content out there on topics like social media ROI, the business value of social media, social media marketing, and social commerce, I find that meaningful discussions of learning as a value generator within social media environments are few and far between.

 Admittedly I am biased, but I suspect many of those seeking success in their social media initiatives could benefit greatly from knowledge of adult learning theory, instructional design, and assessment and evaluation.
 Even in the seemingly uncontrollable world of social networks, these disciplines offer tools that can help shape a much higher value social media initiative.